l7mp/learning-go/README.md

 ### Add a new exercise

 Add a new subdirectory and add the following files:
 - `exercise.yaml`: An exercise definition with a set of inputs, from which `make generate` will choose one by hashing on the student id to generate the exercise.
 - `exercise.go`: Placeholder for the solution.
 - `.README.md`: a README template with instructions.
 - `.exercise_test.go`: the test file to check your solutions.

 If you add a new top-level directory, don't forget to include it in the `EXERCISE_DIRS` in the Makefile.

 Then run `make clean`, this will add the placeholders for the exercise (these will be overwritten by `make generate`), add all files in the exercise dir to the git repo, and git-push.

 ## Do the labs

 Labs tasks are located in the [99-labs](99-labs/) folder.
 The labs give you hands-on development and deployment experience.
 You will learn how to build and containerize Go programs as well as how to run them in Kubernetes.
 Each lab contains a README that gives you context and specifies the lab exercise.
 Labs depend on each other.
 For that, it is recommended to do labs one after the other.

 ## Clean up

 Reset all generated files to the default placeholder.
+Warning: this will drop all your uncommitted local changes, use it at your own risk.

 ``` console
 make clean
 ```

-Also reset the student id: this is required before pushing any modification to the exercises.
+Also reset the student id: this is required before pushing any modification to any of the exercises.

 ``` console
 make realclean